 - Challenges, pranks, or stunts that pose the risk of physical injury or serious emotional distress.
 You can learn more about what’s not allowed in our policies around challenges and pranks.

-- Encouraging minors to engage in dangerous activities, even if there are no minors in the content.
+- Encouraging minors to participate in dangerous activities, even if there are no minors in the content.

-- Content simulating parental abuse or abandonment, simulating exposure to death or violence, causing minors to experience intense shame or humiliation.
+- Content simulating parental abuse or abandonment, simulating exposure to death or violence, or causing minors intense shame or humiliation.

 - Using cartoons, puppets, or family entertainment characters to appeal to children where content features adult themes like violence and sex.

 If your content violates this policy, we’ll remove the content and send you an email to let you know.
 If this is your first time violating our Community Guidelines, you’ll get a warning with no penalty to your channel.
 If it’s not, we’ll issue a strike against your channel.
 If you get 3 strikes, your channel will be terminated.
 You can learn more about our strikes system here.

 We have zero tolerance for predatory behavior on YouTube.
 If we think a child is in danger based on reported content, we’ll help law enforcement investigate the content.

 Would you rather learn about our Community Guidelines through videos and quizzes?
 Check out our new Creator Academy course.